 8. Shortfin Mako Shark

 Some of the largest fish in Delaware are actually sharks and one of these is the shortfin mako shark, which can reach 13 feet long and weighs as much as 1,260 pounds.
 Shortfin mako sharks usually inhabit open waters at depths of up to 490 feet.
 However, they do sometimes occur near the Delaware coast and the largest caught in the state weighed 975 pounds.
 They are some of the fastest sharks around and can reach 43 mph in short bursts, usually when they are hunting.
 Shortfin mako sharks prey on a range of bony fish, sharks, sea turtles, and seabirds.
 They are an endangered species, in part because they are targeted by commercial fisheries.

 9. Fin Whale

-The largest animal in Delaware is the massive fin whale which can reach almost 79 feet long.
-Fin whales are baleen whales which means that they have huge baleen plates in their mouths rather than functional teeth which they filter their food through.
-Despite their huge size, fin whales actually have incredibly slender bodies which tend to give them the nickname “greyhound of the sea”.
+The largest animal in Delaware is the massive fin whale, which can reach almost 79 feet long.
+Fin whales are baleen whales, which means they have huge baleen plates in their mouths rather than functional teeth that they filter their food through.
+Despite their huge size, fin whales actually have incredibly slender bodies that tend to give them the nickname “greyhound of the sea.”
 Fin whales are found in every major ocean around the world and Lewes and Bethany Beach are the best places to see them in Delaware.
 Fin whales were once almost hunted to extinction and although the population has recovered somewhat they are still classed as a vulnerable species.